 To find out more detailed information regarding fellowships and financial aid at UC Berkeley, we suggest looking on the Graduate Division website: http://grad.berkeley.edu/financial/index.shtml

 To find out more information on how to finance your graduate career, you can see if there’s an EducationUSA center in your home country.
 EducationUSA is supported by the U.S. Department of State, with over 400 advising centers set up around the globe to help you learn more about the American higher education system.
 Often they are aware of fellowship opportunities available in your home country or through other organizations which will help fund your study in the U.S..
-Here is the link to find the center nearest to you:

 Below is a list of fellowships that we encourage international students apply to before coming to the United States: